Alice (?) Fitz Robert

 He was a justice in Norfolk, at one time with Robert FitzWalter, at another with Richard Basset.
 In July 1133, at Fareham, the King granted to Aubrey de Vere and his heirs his (the King's) Master Chamberlainship of all England, in fee and inheritance.
 Aubrey was with the King at Westbourne, when Henry left England for the last time on 2 Aug 1133, and probably crossed the Channel with him; for he attested 2 writs issued at Dieppe and 3 other acts at Falaise.
 He was with Stephen in 1136 at Westminster (Easter) and at Winchester; in 1136 or early in 1137 at Clarendon; in 1137 at Westminster, and at Portsmouth when Stephen was about to cross the Channel in Mar., and after his return in Dec. at Marlborough.
 He also attested various royal acts of doubtful date, and other charters.
 At the end of Aug., 1139, when the Synod at Winchester summoned Stephen to account for his arrest of the Bishops in June, the King sent Aubrey, as a man practised in legal cases, to give them his answer; and Aubrey spoke up boldly for his royal client.
 According to his son, he was Chief Justiciar of England.
 He founded a priory at Hatfield Boradoak, Essex, as a cell of St. Melaine of Rennes, and was benefactor to Colne Priory and Colchester Abbey. he m.
 Alice, da. of Gilbert FitzRichard, Lord of Clare and Tunbridge, sister of Richard FitzGilbert and of Gilbert, 1st Earl of Pembroke, and aunt of Gilbert and Roger, 1st and 2nd Earls of Hertford.
 He was slain in a riot in London, 15 May 1141, and was bur. in Colne Priory.
 His wife survived him 22 years, and became a nun at St. Osyth's Priory."
 CP X 195-99.

-Aubrey II (?) de Vere was born circa 1082 at Hedingham, Essex, England,
+Aubrey II (?) de Vere was born about 1082 at Hedingham, Essex, England,

 before __ ___ 1090.

 Aubrey II (?) de Vere married Alice (?) de Clare, daughter of Gilbert (?)
-Fitz Richard de Clare and Adeliza (?) de Claremont, circa 1102.
+Fitz Richard de Clare and Adeliza (?) de Claremont, about 1102

 Children of Aubrey II (?) de Vere and Alice (?) de Clare